peppedilillo/ht1/docs/usage_as_library.md

 xs = data[EnBand.HIGH][Quadrant.C]
 bs, vrange = moving_average(xs, size=210)
 trigger = TriggerDyadic(maxtest=16, threshold=5.0)
+# runs trigger over data from quadrant C, over HIGH energy band
 hits = trigger(xs, bs, vrange)
 ```

+Because the length of the data and moving average estimates may differ (due to edge effects), `moving_average` provides the valid range over which the estimates are computed.
-The function `moving_average` returns a 2-tuple:
+The function returns a 2-tuple:
 - The first element contains the moving average estimates (a list of floats)
 - The second element is a range (start, end) for aligning the estimates with the data

-Because the length of the data and moving average estimates may differ (due to edge effects), `moving_average` provides the valid range over which the estimates are computed.